HSGunawardena/tradeling/README.md

 I did not posess knowledge about how WebSockets were tested initially.
 So, I had to find online resources to learn about WebSockets and how those were tested using Binance APIs.
 Some of the resources are listed below.

 I was able to use binance npm package to connect to binance websockets and retrieve some data.
-I have uploaded the ***demo.js*** file to this same repository under a folder called ***test03*** which contains the requests and responses I prepared.
+I have uploaded the ***index.js*** file to this same repository under a folder ***webSocket*** which contains the requests and responses I prepared.
 From that, I think we can prepare tests but as I have limited knowledge on this, I have prepared what I could at the moment.

 #### Used Online Resources